neil7057/pjl_host_system/README.md

         -   Logged in users get to see all products, their profile details and all past orders.
 They can also update their details and change or reset their password.

-        -   Clicking on the page title from any page takes the user back to the products page rather than home/index as the only item on the index page is a link to products.
+        -   Clicking on the page title from any page takes the user back to the home/index page.
+I did consider making it the products page but then there would be no way bcak to /index - although the only item on the index page is a link to products.

 -   ### Database Design
 -   #### Table Structure